 If you weren’t losing your mind with confusion by those previous issues, then don’t worry because the director’s got you covered!
 There is no cohesion between the sequence of events between many scenes in Sword Gai.
 In one of the worst instances of this issue, we’re suddenly shown a montage of this random guy and his girlfriend together at an amusement park… but while I’m watching this play out I can only think, who are these people and why should I care!?
 There are way too many characters to be supported by such a purposefully disjointed plot!
 The ‘main’ character shows up from time to time to arbitrarily be a part of the sword fights.
 But the thing is, Gai is as interesting as a plank of wood for the entire series!
 So even with the protagonist present, there are no stakes to any of the fights.
 Maybe if Gai had more screen time we could have learned why he’s worth caring about rather than him getting the everyman character design and generic love interest to swoon over him.
 It feels like it'd be fitting to say Sword Gai has plot holes, but it's hard to level that criticism at it when THE WHOLE PLOT IS A HOLE.

 What made the scenes with Gai bearable was his pairing with my favorite character Seiya.
 He’s like a diamond in the rough who stood head and shoulders above the rest of the cast.
 Simultaneously he adheres to the macho-asshole archetype but is surprisingly also a 100% certified nice guy.
 After being awoken from a sleep that lasted years, he returns to his now elderly wife and treats her with all of the same love and respect he would have before.
 This single brief vignette lasting only half an episode is without a doubt my favorite part of the show, sadly that is all he gets.
-Save for a few hilarious one-liners and his constant presence around the protagonist who is himself rarely present.
-In a show full of spiteful and angry people, his presence gave me reprise.
+Save for a few hilarious one-liners and his constant presence around the gloomy protagonist to provide some much needed levity.
+Sadly neither of them get much screen time due to the story's messy structure.

 I can at least praise the visuals for being decent.
 However, they’re nothing amazing, especially when comparing it to Production I.G.’s other recent release B: The Beginning.
 Character art is good but occasionally their animation is anything but.
 I didn’t particularly care for the CGI sword fights either.
 For a show that is billing itself as ‘the definitive sword guy anime’ it can’t even do sword fights right.
 B also has far better fight choreography with much more fluidity and impact.
 Sword Gai comes up with a stupid plot contrivance to make the characters fight each other in weird samurai/mech suits so that they can use CGI and it’s so obvious.
 As the rule goes, if you use your cursed sword for too long or something or other then it possesses you completely and you become trapped in one of those suits.
 Forced to fight in some really just mediocre fight sequences.
 Sound effects don’t line up perfectly with some of the blows a fighter takes during combat, nor do they have the audiovisual impact to convince us that the scene we’re watching is as dangerous as they want us to believe.